sagelabs/standards/linux/system-and-package-management/analyze-the-performance-of-your-machine.md

-# Identify your system’s hardware and properties.
+# Analyze the performance of your machine

-slug: unix.identify-your-system’s-hardware-and-properties.
+slug: unix.analyze-the-performance-of-your-machine

 ## Description
 todo